-As the elections in Bengal are getting closer, the competition between the Bharatiya Janata Party (BJP) and the Trinamool Congress (TMC) is getting stronger.
-This election and its results are important—and can be historic—because of the entry of new players.
-And therefore, the whole nation is looking forward to the Bengal Elections keenly.
+As the assembly elections in West Bengal are getting closer, the competition between the Bharatiya Janata Party (BJP) and Trinamool Congress (TMC) is getting more intense.
+This election and its result will be historic.
+Whole nation is looking forward to the Bengal Elections keenly.

 Recently, there was a lot of hue and cry by the BJP when some people allegedly tried to attack the BJP party president JP Nadda's convoy near Diamond harbour in West Bengal.
 While the BJP labelled the attack as a “sponsored violence”, CM Mamata Banerjee called it a “drama” staged by the BJP to gain media attention.
 But apart from all this, there are other things which make this election important.